 ESU supports many entrepreneurial projects and initiatives.
 However, we also believe in supporting intrapreneurial ideas.
 According to Meredith Somers of MIT's Sloan School of Management, "Intrapreneurship is acting like an entrepreneur within an established company.
 It’s creating a new business or venture within an organization.
 Sometimes that business becomes a new section, or department, or even a subsidiary spinoff."

-Antoncic and Hisroch (2001) describe Intrapreneurship as possessing four core dimensions: (1) new-business-venturing, (2) innovativeness, (3) self-renewal, and (4) proactiveness (e.g., risk taking, competitive aggressiveness, boldness).
-This process, thay argue, takes place "inside an existing firm" and leads "not only to new business ventures but also to other innovative activities and orientations" like new technologies, strategies, and postures.
+Antoncic and Hisrich (2001) describe Intrapreneurship as possessing four core dimensions: (1) new-business-venturing, (2) innovativeness, (3) self-renewal, and (4) proactiveness (e.g., risk taking, competitive aggressiveness, boldness).
+This process, they argue, takes place "inside an existing firm" and leads "not only to new business ventures but also to other innovative activities and orientations" like new technologies, strategies, and postures.

 Not everyone is meant to start their own business.
 Entrepreneurialism is one way employees with "outside-the-box" ideas and a willingness to try, fail, and try again can become invaluable within the organizational structure.